- Online marketing is a game changer for today's digital world - regardless of the industry and niche your business

 - Think performance before a flashy design.

-2. Develop and Implement a Local SEO Strategy
+2. Develop a Local SEO for Trades Strategy

 As a construction or trade business your customers will be within your local area, so your targeting strategy must reflect this.
 The best way to drive relevant traffic to your website is local search engine optimisation.